HAIR LOSS IN WOMEN

 Request a Consultation

 Although your primary physician may recommend medications to improve the effects of menopause, these may not be sufficient to prevent hair loss.
 Fortunately, we can deliver safe and effective hair regrowth with hair restoration technology and techniques.
-Our doctors combine surgical, nonsurgical, and medicinal treatments (such as minoxidil) to help women achieve hair growth.
+Our doctor combines surgical, nonsurgical, and medicinal treatments (such as minoxidil) to help women achieve hair growth.
 We can provide personally tailored treatments to meet your unique needs.

-Call to request a consultation at one of our offices in the Greater NYC, NY, area:
+Call to request an online or in-person consultation at one of our hair loss clinics in the Greater NYC, NY and Boston, MA areas:

 GET YOUR HAIR AND CONFIDENCE BACK!
 Receive Personalized Results

-Our NYC, NY-headquartered practice is recognized as a global leader in hair restoration treatment because we consistently achieve excellent outcomes using surgical, nonsurgical, and medicinal treatments, like minoxidil.
+Our Greater NYC headquartered practice is recognized as a global leader in hair restoration treatment because we consistently achieve excellent outcomes using surgical, nonsurgical, and medicinal treatments, like minoxidil.
 Our goal is to help all of our patients achieve the hairline and confidence that they deserve.

-You can schedule your consultation at one of our clinics serving Greater NYC today by calling our NYC headquarters:
+You can schedule your in-person or online consultation at one of our clinics serving Greater NYC and Boston today by calling us:

-Before and After Hair Loss Treatment See the True and Dorin Difference
+Before and After Hair Loss Treatment See the The Hair Loss Doctor Difference

 A Closer Look at Traction Alopecia